Seasonal Care: Weather-Related Tips For Adult Dogs

 Providing Adequate Shelter

 Providing adequate shelter for your dog is crucial during the winter months.
-While most dogs can handle , they still need a comfortable and warm place to retreat to.
+While most can handle cold weather, they still need a comfortable and warm place to retreat to.
 Ensure that your dog's shelter is well-insulated and elevated off the ground to prevent drafts and moisture from seeping in.
 Supplying extra blankets or bedding material can also help keep your furry friend cozy and insulated from the cold.

 Avoiding Hypothermia